UsmanDevCraft/quick_doodle_backend/README.md

 ---

-🛠️ Planned for future releases
+🛠️ Planned for Future Releases

-> Authentication system — users can sign in and have personalized experience
+> - Authentication system — users can sign in and have personalized experience
-> Game history per user — track room history, wins, streaks, and stats
+> - Game history per user — track room history, wins, streaks, and stats
-> AI bot opponent — play even when no players are available
+> - AI bot opponent — play even when no players are available

 ---